 People particularly noted his untraditional way of treating his team.
 Seppala would never whip, force or yell at his dogs.
 He was also known for bringing his whole team to the finish line, which at that time was sadly not common practice as many dogs got left behind.

 Seppala became a pioneer in animal welfare and in changing the rules of the mushing sport for the benefit of the dogs.
 The Leonhard Seppala Humanitarian Award was created in his honour.
-Today, it is given out to by the veterinarian team of the Alaskan Iditarod race, to a musher who demonstrates outstanding dog-care throughout the competition.
+Today, this award is given by the veterinarian team of the Alaskan Iditarod race to a musher who demonstrates outstanding dog-care throughout the competition.

 Read more: The importance of omega-3s for active dogs

 As a result of new technology, the use of dog sledding in transportation of people and supplies is no longer a necessity.
 Today, dog mushing is generally a sport and, in many cases, is labelled an extreme sport.